 There is a growing body of literature that points to the role of vested interests as barriers to the implementation of effective public health policies.

-Industry use the below tactics:
+Industry use the following tactics:

 - Front Groups, ‘Astro-Turfing’ and SAPROs